Endangered Birds: Their Future Foretells Your Future

 These creative works are part of our positive legacy as humans.

 They need sufficient habitat, food, and water.
 If any of these are removed, the creature suffers or (in the worst cases) it dies.

 Every wild creature also lives within a complex ecosystem where everything influences everything else.
 Interruption of any part of this system can be disturbing and sometimes fatal for the species within it.

 The following are the main causes of species decline, followed by solutions.

-Areas are altered, removing food sources or materials, that birds need to survive.
+Areas are altered in ways that remove the food or materials that birds need to survive.

-These large scale solutions do more than help birds.
-They make communities more attractive, healthy, interesting, and valuable.
+These large-scale solutions do more than help birds.
+They make our communities more attractive, healthy, and valuable.

-For example, studies have shown that people are happier and more productive when they live in an environment that contains trees.
+For example, studies have shown that people are happier, healthier, and more productive when they live in an area that contains trees.

 1) Plan communities and agricultural areas to allow migration corridors.